DataBrewery/cubes/doc/tutorial.rst

 * model preparation
 * measure aggregation
 * drill-down through dimensions
-* how to slice&dice the dube
+* how to slice & dice the cube

 The tutorial contains examples for both: standard tool use and Python use.
 You don't need to know Python to follow this tutorial.